-Both Undertaker and Yokozuna are famed for their roles backstage and both commanded – and demanded – respect.
+Both Undertaker and Yokozuna are famed for their backstage roles, and both commanded and demanded respect.

 He said: “I’m trying to pull them apart, and I swear to God, it was like a John Wayne movie.

-“The doorway lit up and The Undertaker came walking through it.
+“The doorway lit up, and The Undertaker came walking through it.
 He grabbed both of them by the throat with one hand and posted them against the cement wall.

 “He took the wrestler out of the bar and gave him a talking to.”